 - Paper Structure

-- Key elements of and influences on curriculum
+- Discourses: Historical and contemporary influences on curriculum.

-- Current research and theory relating to curriculum
+- Contemporary research and theory relating to curriculum.

 - Teaching Arrangements

-- This paper is taught on the Dunedin and Invercargill campuses.
+This paper is taught on the Dunedin and Southland campuses.

 - Graduate Attributes Emphasised

 View more information about Otago's graduate attributes.

 Students who successfully complete this paper will be able to: